How Are You Handling Healthcare Data Integration

-Between seeing a primary care physician, consulting a radiologist and going back to a specialist, there are often gaps in data from the EMR platform regarding lab results.
-Happe-Orders was developed to make sure data can be added to an order so that it’s complete and can be processed by the reference lab.
+Between seeing a primary care physician, consulting a radiologist and going back to a specialist, there are often gaps in data from the EHR platform regarding lab results.
+Happe-Orders was developed to make sure data can be added to an order so that it is complete and can be processed by the reference lab.
 The same methods can be applied to medical equipment ordering and radiology interfacing to streamline the process and deliver the results in the way most convenient to providers and their patients.

 Employer Sponsored Health Networks

 More and more large employers are looking for ways to lower their expenses related to healthcare coverage for their employees.
-By adopting a self-sponsored network model made possible by iPaaS, companies can exert greater control over their healthcare spend by building their own provider network.
+By adopting a self-sponsored network model made possible by IaaS, companies can exert greater control over their healthcare spend by building their own provider network.